cryptd3x/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/ostep-code-master/cpu-api/README.md

 }
 ```

-**Answer:** There are many varieties of the exec call because they provide different ways to specify arguments environment handling:
+**Answer:** There are many varieties of the exec call because they provide different ways to specify argument and environment handling:
 - `execl()` - takes in arguments as a list
 - `execlp()` - searches the PATH for the executable
 - `execle()` - allows for a custom environment